smucclaw/eu-ai-act/act.md

 2. The notifying authority shall provide the Commission, on request, with all relevant information relating to the notification of the notified body concerned.

-3. The Commission shall ensure that all confidential information obtained in the course of its investigations pursuant to this Article is treated confidentially.
+3. The Commission shall ensure that all confidential information obtained in the course of its investigations pursuant to this Article is treated confidentially in accordance with Article 70.

 4. Where the Commission ascertains that a notified body does not meet or no longer meets the requirements laid down in Article 33, it shall inform the notifying authority of the reasons of such an ascertainment and request it to take the necessary corrective measures, including de-notification if necessary.
 Where the notifying authority fails to take the necessary corrective measures, the Commission may, by means of implementing acts, suspend, restrict or withdraw the notification.
 That implementing act shall be adopted in accordance with the examination procedure referred to in Article 74(2).